CRAZY FOR KANJI: AN OVERVIEW OF THE BOOK

 Errata in Crazy for Kanji

 Alas, mistakes slip into every book.
 Wish it weren't so, but it is so, at least in this case.
 When I discovered the first error, I was distraught.
 My husband reassured me that in the high-tech world, companies charge customers for lists of known bugs!
 However, you can download a list of Crazy for Kanji errata for free!
 The book went into its second printing in early 2011, and when that happened, I corrected the mistakes that I knew about at that time.
-Since then, however, I’ve found two more items that I would prefer to change.
+Since then, however, I’ve found more items to change.
 You’ll see those listed at the top of the document.